wotakuro/StrippingByVariantCollection/README.md

 When disabled, shaders that are not in the ShaderVariantCollection is not performed by any special strip processing.

-### DisableOther Stripping
+### Disable Unity Stripping
-Enabling this feature will remove the processing of other IPreprocessShaders such as Universal RenderPipeline.<br />
+Enabling this feature will remove the IPreprocessShaders under the "Unity." or "UnityEngine.".( such as Universal RenderPipeline. )<br />
 If Strict Variant Stripping is not enabled, you cannot use this feature.
 *It's implemented by rewriting IL code.